hema212/joinassemblytask/README.md

 ## Steps to run
 Once the project is imported and added with all the dependencies, right click on the project and click on run as TestNG and wait for the browser to open and do all the operations.
 Check console to verify the output.
+Note: Make proper changed to the paths specified in the code (For eg: chromedriver path & Saving Screenshot path)

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...